Authority Under Pressure:

 Extended Seminar + Workshop

-Full lecture presentation followed by a role-based workshop analysis examining the incident from multiple professional perspectives with facilitated discussion.
+Full lecture presentation followed by a role-based workshop analysis

 Tailored For: